Blog Post

 • Outstanding change orders that can’t be finalized until closeout documentation is complete

-• Warranty claims that start stacking up while you're still trying to hand over the building
+• Warranty claims and callbacks that start stacking up while you’re still trying to hand over the building

 • Back charges from the owner for incomplete or non-conforming work that proper closeout documentation might have resolved